Planning Your Post H.S. Education

 1. Accept: info on housing, orientation, financial aid

-3. Defer: you will remain in the applicant pool for consideration and the college will ask you to provide more information: 1st semester grades, updated test scores
+2. Wait list/Defer: Will remain in the applicant pool for consideration.
+The college may ask you to provide more information: 1st semester grades of senior year, updated test scores

-4. Deny: cannot offer you admissions for the upcoming school year.
+4. Deny: Will not offer admissions for the upcoming school year.
 If still interested, students will be asked to apply with full time college freshman year grades.

 College Application To-Do List for Spring

-- Schedule college visits/tours/open houses with your parent/guardian
+- Take virtual tours/open houses with your parent/guardian

 - Take the ACT/SAT